 Earlier in the day, I had remarked that New Mexico was the only state west of the Mississippi that I had never been in.
 A little midwestern girl like me, had also never been in a dust storm.

-Pull off the roadway.
 Yeah, that’s a no brainer!
 Even though I have never been in a dust storm, I have been in blizzards.
-I imagine they are are similar.
+I imagine they are similar.
 Reduced visibility would be a given.

-Engine off.
 OK.
-May be a spark from the engine could spark an explosion similar to what can happen in a grain bin if you are not careful.
+Maybe a spark from the engine could cause an explosion similar to what can happen in a grain bin???
 I did grow up on a farm and I do know that grain bin dust can explode – spontaneous combustion.

 After the first sighting of this series of signs, I immediately began to question myself.
 Did they say lights off or on?
 Did they say feet on the brake or off?
 Apparently, the New Mexico Department of Transportation knew that I would be questioning myself just then because approximately one mile down the road, the entire series of signs appeared again.
 That answered my questions.
 Yes, it really did say lights off.
 Yes, it really did say feet off the break.
 And yes, one mile further down the road, the entire series of signs appeared one more time, this time cementing the steps in my mind.